-Multi-factor authentication (MFA) strengthens your VA.gov account security by requiring two methods to verify your identity.
-These factors can include something you know, like a username and password, plus something you own, like a smartphone.
+Multi-factor authentication (MFA) strengthens account security by requiring two factors to verify your identity.
+These factors usually include something you know (like a username and password) plus something you own (like a smartphone).

 How it works

-A trusted device is a device that you've already used for multi-factor authentication.
-Trusted devices like smartphones and tablets can be used to verify your identity by displaying a verification code from ID.me.
+A trusted device (like a smartphone or tablet) is a device that you have used before for MFA.
+Trusted devices are used to verify your identity by displaying a verification code.

-A verification code is different from the device passcode you enter to unlock your iPhone, iPad, or iPod touch.
+A verification code is different from the passcode you may use to unlock your device.

 What is a push notification?